Rights and responsibilities when your membership ends

-If you decide you want to leave HAP, there are a number of ways you can do it.
+Disenrollment means leaving HAP and no longer being a member.
+If you decide you want to leave HAP's coverage, there are a number of ways you can do it.

 You may choose to switch from a HAP plan with prescription drug coverage to Original Medicare without a Medicare prescription drug plan.
-To do so, you must call HAP Customer Service and ask to be disenrolled.
-Or you can call Medicare 24/7 year-round at 1-800-MEDICARE or (800) 633-4227.
-TTY users should dial (877) 486-2048.
+To do so, you must call HAP at 800-868-3153 (TTY: 711) and ask to make a new plan selection.
+Medicare’s annual election period is from October 15 to December 7.

 You can then sign up for Original Medicare or, if you qualify for a special enrollment period, choose a new plan.

 In most cases, you can decide when to end your membership.
 If we end your membership in a HAP plan, called involuntary disenrollment, we must tell you our reasons in writing.
 We must also explain how you can make a complaint about our decision.

 If you have questions about disenrollment, call HAP Customer Service at (800) 422-4641 (TTY: 711).